Mongolian Beef

 • 1/2 cup brown sugar

-1. Measure 4 tablespoons of corn starch and place in a bowl.
-Dip each strip of beef tenderloin in the corn starch to coat.
+• Measure 4 tablespoons of cornstarch and place in a bowl.
+Dip each strip of beef tenderloin in the cornstarch to coat.
 Lightly shake off excess corn starch.
 Allow beef to sit for about 10 minutes before cooking.

-2. Heat vegetable oil in a wok or large skillet on medium-high heat.
-Sauté’ beef strips, cooking a few at a time, until they start to crisp.
+• Heat vegetable oil in a wok or large skillet on medium-high heat.
+Sauté the beef strips, cooking a few at a time, until they start to crisp.
 This should only take a few minutes because the beef is thinly sliced.

-4. Lower heat to medium and sauté’ garlic and ginger for about 1 minute, making sure not to burn the garlic.
+• Lower heat to medium and sauté garlic and ginger for about 1 minute, making sure not to burn the garlic.

-6. As the sauce begins to thicken, add beef back to the pan, and half of the scallions.
-Cook for an additional 2-3 minutes.
+• As the sauce begins to thicken, add the beef back to the pan along with half of the scallions.
+Cook for an additional 2-3 minutes to heat through.

-7. Serve over rice, and top with remaining diced scallions.
+• Serve over rice and top with remaining diced scallions.

 Hi, I’m Ashley & I’m so happy you’re here!